Ivory Coast President Urges Calm In Tense Election For Third Term - UrduPoint

 Ivory Coast President Urges Calm In Tense Election For Third Term

-Ivory Coast President Alassane Ouattara urged opponents to give up a campaign of civil disobedience during Saturday's election when he is seeking a contested third term that critics reject as unconstitutional
+Ivory Coast President Alassane Ouattara appealed to opponents to give up a campaign of civil disobedience during Saturday's election as protests broke out in Abidjan and other towns over his contested bid for a third term

-Abidjan, (APP - UrduPoint / Pakistan Point News - 31st Oct, 2020 ) :Ivory Coast President Alassane Ouattara urged opponents to give up a campaign of civil disobedience during Saturday's election when he is seeking a contested third term that critics reject as unconstitutional.
+Abidjan, (APP - UrduPoint / Pakistan Point News - 31st Oct, 2020 ) :Ivory Coast President Alassane Ouattara appealed to opponents to give up a campaign of civil disobedience during Saturday's election as protests broke out in Abidjan and other towns over his contested bid for a third term.

 At least 30 people have been killed in pre-election clashes since August, stoking fears of a return to the violence that left 3,000 dead in a crisis a decade ago when then president Laurent Gbagbo refused to step down.

-A former IMF economist in power since 2010, Ouattara is facing off with veteran opposition leader Henri Konan Bedie in a bitter rivalry that has marked the West African country's politics for decades.
+A former IMF economist in power since 2010, Ouattara is facing off against veteran opposition leader Henri Konan Bedie in a bitter rivalry that has marked the West African country's politics for decades.

-Ouattara's decision to run again angered opposition leaders who called for a boycott and civil disobedience over a third mandate they branded an "electoral coup".
+Ouattara's decision to run again angered opposition leaders who called for a boycott and civil disobedience over a third mandate they branded as an unconstitutional "electoral coup".

 "We got up very early to put up barricades to stop the election and respect the boycott," said one youth Jean, standing at a blockade of tree branches.